Recipient Net Income Test

 Once it is determined that an applicant AU's total gross income meets the Applicant Gross Income Test, the RNIT is determined prospectively (i.e., income anticipated to be received in the next payment period is used to determine financial eligibility for the next payment period).

-• When the Net Non-Exempt is over the MAP amount, the application must be denied, sent the appropriate notice of actions and the case must be evaluated for Medi-Cal and CalFresh eligibility.
+• When the Net Nonexempt Income (NNI) is over the MAP amount, the application must be denied.
+Send the appropriate notice of action and evaluate the case for Medi-Cal and CalFresh eligibility.

 Note: Applicants and recipients must meet the RNIT when adding a new person to an existing AU.
-The AU is subject only to the recipient net income test, not the applicant gross income test.
+The AU is subject only to the RNIT, not the Applicant Gross Income Test.

 Example Example An AU consists of 2 parents and 3 children.
 The Principal Earner (PE) gets a full-time job and his income exceeds the IRT.
 He reports the change to his EW timely and the EW determines that the income exceeds the RNIT.
 CalWORKs must be discontinued at the end of the month in which a timely and adequate notice of action can be sent.